-Many Alaskans are passionate about competing in sports and cheering for the State’s – and their respective region’s and local – sports teams and athletes.
-Yet, while professional football and basketball might seem like natural indoor stadium sports fits for this cold weather state, no current franchises exist in Alaska.
+Many Alaskans are passionate about competing in sports and cheering for the state’s – and their respective region’s and local – sports teams and athletes.
+Yet, while professional football and basketball might seem like natural indoor stadium sports for this cold weather state, no current franchises exist in Alaska.
 Heck, Alaska doesn’t even have a professional hockey team these days!
 Despite this, there’s plenty of athletic competition and reasons to rah-rah around Alaska, a nonstop hub of unique sports that are inspired by northern life and landscapes.

 In Alaska, cross-country runners and skiers, mountain climbers, back-country skiers and snowboarders, sled dog drivers and snow machine drivers, Alaska Native sports enthusiasts and student-athletes are among the state’s biggest, brightest stars.

 Alaska Native culture and Alaska’s rugged roots make for some of the state’s most interesting, demanding and competitive sports.
 Alaska Native lifestyles and legacy created many games of strength and smarts, steadiness and savvy, from the ear pull to seal hop to one- and two-foot high kicks and the blanket toss.
 Many of these events evolved as popular competitive pastimes as a matter of survival.
 There’s often a uniquely Alaskan story, or sometimes many, that describe their origins.
 You can experience the games and athletes in person at big annual statewide events like the World Eskimo Indian Olympics and the Native Youth Olympics Games, or during exhibitions at places like the Alaska Native Heritage Center in Anchorage.